urbanairship/technical-blog/connect-integrations.md

 > water out into an ocean.

 Urban Airship Connect is a streaming HTTP API which provides near-real-time mobile event data.
-The goal of the project is to give customers access to the data we collect on their behalf.
+The goal of the project is to give customers access to the user-level data that we collect on their behalf and enrich with additional information.
 However, many customers don't want to spend the resources on a bespoke pipeline from our API to their analytics engine.
-Enter Tributary, which takes the stream of data into the ocean of third party analytics and data storage tools.
+Enter Tributary, which takes the stream of data into the ocean of third-party  analytics, data storage, and marketing tools.

 ## Overview